 You don’t expect these things to be done on an individual basis, though, do you?
 No. Consumer debts are bought and sold by the hundreds of thousands at a time.
 The original creditors – often banks, utilities like phone companies, or gyms – create “portfolios” of debt which they sell to junk debt buyers according to certain terms.
 These terms are found in the assignment contracts, and assignment contacts are not little things.
 They are lengthy contracts of 20-30 pages that apply to all of the debts bought and sold in a given transaction.

-The assignment contracts set the rules for what the debt collector can get from the original creditor if it needs to sue to collect the debts, how long the original creditor has to provide the material, and how much getting that information will cost.
+The assignment contracts set the rules for what the debt collector can get from the original creditor if it needs to sue to collect the debts.
+I provides for how long the original creditor has to provide the material, and how much getting that information will cost.
 The contracts have many interesting features, and the debt collectors will assuredly NOT want you to see them.
 In fact, in many cases, the debt collectors would rather dismiss their case against you than let you see the contract.

 Not Bills of Sale

-They REALLY don’t want to give you the assignment contract.
+But they REALLY don’t want to give you the assignment contract.

 What the Assignment Contracts Contain (that Debt Collectors Don’t Want you to See)